jamieroche1987/Battleships/README.md

 ## Solved bugs and errors

 * Throughout the development of this project, several automated errors have been fixed eg:

   * Indentation errors
   * Not enough whitespace between functions
   * No new line at end of file
+  * Syntax errors